 However, if you walk just a few blocks to many of the nearby museums, you will end up being around cars, and those can be pretty narrow and precarious.
 But if you are smart, you will stay on the sidewalks and watch for cars anywhere you go.

-To reserve your ticket in advance to the Duomo, you will have to choose a date and time.
+To reserve your Il Duomo Florence ticket in advance to climb the Duomo, you will have to choose a date and time.

 Tickets are 18 EUR (just a little more than $20 USD), and must be purchased in advance.
 According to the website, “time booking is mandatory to access Brunelleschi’s Dome.”

-It is important you follow these instructions, and print your receipt, because that is what will get you into the Dome.
+It is important you follow these instructions, and print your receipt, because that is what will get you into the building so you can climb the Duomo.
 They are serious about this, and there is nothing you can do to get in if you do not show up with your tickets.

-To climb the Dome, you will want to show up at least 15 minutes in advance.
+To climb the Duomo in Florence, you will want to show up at least 15 minutes in advance.
 Because they take people up every 30 minutes, you may want to ask people in line what time they are waiting for.
 You can generally skip ahead of the people who have a time later than you do.

-Once you get through the line, you can begin your climb, which (as most dome climbs go) gets more and more narrow the closer to the top you get.
+Once you get through the line, you can begin your climb of Il Duomo, which (as most dome climbs go) gets more and more narrow the closer to the top you get.
 There are many moments you will have to step aside or wait at the bottom of the stairs as people are coming up or down the other direction.

 When you arrive at the top, the views of Florence are extraordinary.
 While there are other tall buildings in the city, none compare to this one.